pvdz/zeparser3/tests/testcases/parser/regexes/property_escapes/uflag/gen/Digits_with_comma/g.md

 `````
 throws: Tokenizer error!
-    The escaped lone property name `1,1234` is not valid (does not appear in "table 55" nor "table 56") with u-flag, and `\p` is not valid without u-flag and without webcompat
+    Regex: The escaped lone property name `1,1234` is not valid (does not appear in "table 55" nor "table 56") with u-flag, and `\p` is not valid without u-flag and without webcompat

 /\p{1,1234}/g;
 ^------- error